Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: Hidden Markov Model and its Efficient Inference Algorithm

-The forward-backward computation \eqref{eq:map}--\eqref{eq:siso_beta} of the posterior belief comprises the conventional BCJR algorithm.
+The forward-backward computation \eqref{eq:map}--\eqref{eq:siso_beta} of the posterior belief comprises the conventional BCJR algorithm (see \cite{bcjr74} for detailed derivations).
 In this paper, we will examine several adaptations of this algorithm, each utilizing the same forward-backward framework but with modifications to the branch metrics $\gamma$ that are tailored to specific applications.